 Our key concerns:

 - There is limited liquidity: In October 2020, PayPal began offering select US customers the chance to hold Bitcoin – but not yet use it as a means of payment.
-PayPal was late to arrive – lagging two and a half years behind rival Square which is estimated to have – and is thought to be buying more than the 6.25 Bitcoins that are mined every ten minutes.
-This Bitcoin shortage, combined with the new access channels, is likely to have contributed to the tripling in price since October.
+PayPal was late to arrive – lagging two and a half years behind rival Square – and is thought to be buying more than the 6.25 Bitcoins that are mined every ten minutes.
+This Bitcoin shortage, combined with the new access channels, is likely to have contributed to the price bubble since October.
 See green line on chart 1A below.

 Chart 2: Bitcoin’s volatility compared to other traditional stores of value (Y axis = historical 1yr volatility)